About the PE and sport premium

 The PE and sport premium digital reporting tool

-The link to the form and supporting guidance will be shared with schools by late June 2025.
 Schools will still be expected to upload a report detailing how they have spent the PE and sport premium funding allocation, and this can be downloaded as part of the digital reporting process.

 The digital reporting form replaces the old reporting template, but to help schools plan and monitor the impact of the PE and sport premium spending we, in partnership with the Association for PE (AfPE), have developed a PE Funding Evaluation Form.
 Schools may find it helpful to use this to plan and record how they use the PE and sport premium throughout the year in readiness of completing the digital reporting tool at the end of the school year.
-This is available to download from the link above.
+This is available to download here.

 Planning your PE and sport premium spend